saxani/shaun-axani-dot-com/src/pages/projects/ideo-orbia.md

 ---

 <p class="post-paragraph">
-  Reknowned design thinking agency <a href="https://ideo.com/" target="_blank">IDEO</a> partnered with <a href="https://www.orbia.com/" target="_blank">Orbia</a>, a purpose-driven global infrastructure company, to create a venture lab that would design new digital products and services that were good for the company and good for the world.
+  Reknowned design thinking agency <a href="https://ideo.com/" target="_blank" rel="noreferrer">IDEO</a> partnered with <a href="https://www.orbia.com/" target="_blank" rel="noreferrer">Orbia</a>, a purpose-driven global infrastructure company, to create a venture lab that would design new digital products and services that were good for the company and good for the world.
 I was fortunate to be the first employee hired in the lab, based in the IDEO office in San Francisco.
 </p>

 ![Team meeting with members from Orbia](../../images/IDEO-team-working.jpg)